artmetla/DejaView/docs/tracing-101.md

 and pinpoint issues that are critical.

-**Tracing** and **profiling** are two such widely-used techniques for performance analysis. **Perfetto** is an open-source suite of tools, combining tracing and profiling to give users powerful insights into their system.
+**Tracing** and **profiling** are two such widely-used techniques for performance analysis. **DejaView** is an open-source suite of tools, combining tracing and profiling to give users powerful insights into their system.

 ### Tracing